bobomrac/Fix-Net-Jitter-in-CS2-on-Linux-Intel-Wi-Fi-Optimization-/README.md

 Enable and start iwd<br>
 `sudo systemctl enable --now iwd`<br>

+Status check so everything is correct
 `systemctl status iwd`<br>
 `systemctl status wpa_supplicant`

-Only iwd should be active.
+Only iwd should be active.<br>
+You will need to reconnect to your wi-fi

 ## Optimize Intel Wi-Fi driver and firmware